 Day 1 in Split

-We’ll get to more specific places to visit next, but some general places to visit to get an idea of things include the Old Town Hall, Fruit Square, and Pjaca, also known as the People’s Square.
+As you enter the palace, you’ll pass through one of the four city gates, such as the Brass Gate, which connects it with the waterfront promenade.
+We’ll cover more specific places to see inside, but some general places to visit are the Old Town Hall, Fruit Square, and People’s Square (locally known as Pjaca).
 These spots give you a great sense of the city’s beautiful Venetian architecture.

 Podrum Underground Market

-Cathedral and Bell Tower of Saint Domnius
+St. Domnius Cathedral and Bell Tower

 Riva Waterfront Promenade

 The perfect way to end your first day in Split is with a stroll along the Riva, the city’s waterfront promenade.
 Paved with marble and lined with palm trees, it’s exactly the kind of beautiful waterfront you’d hope to find on the Dalmatian coast.
-Take a seat at one of the many bars and restaurants that sit along this popular thoroughfare and watch as ferries and yachts sail away from the city.
+Take a seat at one of the many bars and restaurants along this popular thoroughfare to watch ferries and yachts sail away from the city.
 From here, you’ll be treated to a pretty sunset in one of Croatia’s most scenic spots.